Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/triangle-important-lines-and-points.md

 * In any equilateral triangle, the centroid and orthocentre are the same point.

-*	In isosceles triangle vertex, centroid and orthocentre are collinear points.
+*	In isosceles triangle, vertex, centroid and orthocentre are collinear points.

-*	In scalene triangle vertex, centroid and orthocentre are three non-collinear points.
+*	In scalene triangle, vertex, centroid and orthocentre are three non-collinear points.

 {{% alert note %}}
 Sum of three altitudes of a triangle < Sum of three sides of the triangle